stefanklut/laypa/README.md

-# layout-analysis
+# Laypa
-Layout analysis to find layout elements in documents (similar to P2PaLA)
+Layout analysis to find layout elements in documents and output pageXML (similar to P2PaLA)